Zara Dare: Later developments

 for a salary of £290 a year including allowances.

 Elizabeth Rose Boyle commenced duty on 1 May 1940, also with Dare's number, '2WP'.
 A third female officer appointment, additional to O'Donnell and Johnstone, was also being considered in 1940.
 3WP Alison Johnstone commenced on 17 February 1941, and 4WP Olive Wanmer on 20 March 1941.
 By 1945 numbers are increased to nine female officers for the Women Police Section due to the increased policing demands of WW2.

 1WP Ellen O'Donnell was injured on duty in 1962, and died from related causes eight months later on 8 March 1963, after 31 years service, aged 67.
 O'Donnell is buried at the Nudgee Cemetery, with her sister Winifred (born 1887, died 12 June 1968), at site 5A-654.
 She never married.
 She was not eligible for pay allowances, or superannuation.

 Only in March 1965 were Queensland's female police officers sworn in, and given entitlements already provided to male police officers; and pay equity did not occur until 1 September 1970 – almost four decades after Dare and O'Donnell started.
+Married women were allowed in the police force from 1971.